OpenMx/OpenMx/docs/source/Regression_Path.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 The following code contains all of the components of our model.
 Before running a model, the OpenMx library must be loaded into R using either the ``require()`` or ``library()`` function.
 All objects required for estimation (data, paths, and a model type) are included in their own arguments or functions.
-This code uses the ``mxModel`` function to create an ``MxModel`` object, which we'll then run.
+This code uses the ``mxModel`` function to create an ``MxModel`` object, which we will then run.
+Note the difference in capitalization for the first letter.

 .. code-block:: r